Can I receive college credits for these courses?

 Georgia Tech is accredited through SACS (Southern Association of Colleges and Schools).
-All GT students will automatically receive academic credits just like any other courses you take at GT.
-If you are a non-GT student, to receive academic credits (official academic transcripts), you need to be admitted to Georgia Tech as a non-degree-seeking special/transient student.
+All Georgia Tech students will automatically receive academic credits just like any other courses you take at Georgia Tech.
+If you are a non-Georgia Tech student, to receive academic credits (official academic transcripts), you need to be admitted to Georgia Tech as a non-degree-seeking special/transient student.
 The first-year Online Chinese, Japanese and Russian (CJR) courses are 4-credit courses.
 The second-year CJR courses are 3-credit courses.
-Only current college students (or college graduates) can be admitted as a special student (High school students do not receive academic credits from GT).
+Only current college students (or college graduates) can be admitted as a special student (High school students do not receive academic credits from Georgia Tech).
 After completing your online course, you need to request the Registrar's Office to send your transcripts to your home institution.
 If you are not interested in receiving academic credits or if you are a high school student, you can register through the Professional Education as a GTPE student.
 We can send letters containing your grade to GTPE students upon request, but no academic credits will be given.

 How much does the program cost?